Technological singularity: Skepticism of exponential growth

-Hofstadter (2006) raises concern that Ray Kurzweil is not sufficiently scientifically rigorous, that an exponential tendency of technology is not a scientific law like one of physics, and that exponential curves have no "knees".
-Nonetheless, he does not rule out the singularity in principle in the distant future.
+Hofstadter (2006) raises concern that Kurzweil is insufficiently rigorous, that an exponential tendency of technology is not a scientific law like one of physics, and that exponential curves have no "knees".
+Nonetheless, he did not rule out the singularity in principle in the distant future and in light of ChatGPT and other recent advancements has revised his opinion significantly toward dramatic technological change in the near future.